 Some may agree, because it has psychologically convinced its audience, and thus it became memorable and friendly.

 Applying the logo design process requires time and patient.
-And here we breakdown the 12 steps to designing your logo that we practise from an international standard process:
+And here we breakdown the 12 steps to designing your logo that we practice from an international standard process:

 Step #1 — The Creative Brief